icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 I was initially hired as a thermal analyst (decades ago), and once they found out that I also knew some physics of drops they asked "Can you run this LEWICE program?"

-### Yes to 1D and 2D analysis, no to 3D here

-Three-dimensional (3D) analysis offers many challenges.
-Surface geometry files have several formats.
-Creating a quality 3D analysis grid is often "half the battle" for achieving a reliable result.
-Output files from computational fluid dynamics (CFD) analysis can be very large, and even larger with water drop trajectory data is included.
-Displaying and interpreting 3D data can be difficult.

-As this series is about icing, we will focus on that, and use 1D and 2D analysis that illustrate the principles.
-1D and 2D geometry should be tractable for anyone with an engineering, math, or science background.
-You will have to go somewhere else to learn the 3D geometry skills.

-### Potential flow is good enough

-Different CFD programs have different approximations for modeling (RANS, DES, etc.).
-The cases for icing calculations where those make a significant difference are few and far between.
-The examples here will use LEWICE with the default potential flow solver.

-A case where those differing approximations might make a difference is calculating the aerodynamic effects of ice.
-I would describe the current state of the art for that, with any solver, as very approximate.
-It is hard enough to get an accurate result without ice, let alone with ice.
-We will not delve further into that topic here.
 -->